Amazon Q Developer Review 2026 - Agentic Coding

 GitHub Copilot

-Your AI accelerator for every workflow, from the editor to the enterprise.
+Command your craft with AI that accelerates every workflow, from the editor to the enterprise.

 Claude Code